 As we make our way towards a new normal amidst COVID-19, businesses must consider how best to support hourly workers.
-As of April, the unemployment rate spiked to 14.7% compared to the 3.6% rate at the start of the year according to the Bureau of Labor Statistics.
-As the economy reopens and people are able to return to work this rate is expected to go down.
+In April, the unemployment rate spiked to 14.7% compared to the 3.6% rate at the start of the year, according to the Bureau of Labor Statistics.
+The rate is expected to go down as the economy reopens and people are able to return to work.
 However, we must still take into consideration the reality of health concerns and at-home commitments.
 MyWorkChoice places priority on flexibility for both employers and their hourly workers, making them uniquely adept to help businesses succeed in this environment.

 - 68% want the ability to choose the number of hours they work per week